Benefits of Biophilic Design in Schools: From Nurseries to Universities — Wellness Design Consultants

 How do we do this?
 By leveraging the latest thinking around healthy materials, indoor air quality, light and set pieces known as ‘restorative spaces‘.

-Using Healthy Materials in learning environments
+Using Healthy Materials in educational environments

-This happens primarily through off-gassing of Volatile Organic Compounds (VOCs) and the emission of toxic chemicals into the air through the processes of natural degradation, abrasion and photodegradation (exposure to sunlight).
+This happens primarily through off-gassing of Volatile Organic Compounds (VOCs) and the emission of toxic chemicals into the air through the processes of natural

 sources of pollutants in nursery and school buildings